Maryamm07/assignment_One/README.md

-*It's simple landing page*
+*It's a simple landing page*
-No extra libraries/features used
+No extra libraries/features are used
-This landing page is completely based on HTML, CSS.
+This landing page is completely based on HTML and CSS.
 It's a responsive page.